Author Archives for IISC

 June 21, 2017

-IISC Welcomes Kelly Bates as New President
+IISC Welcomes Kelly Frances Bates as New President

-On behalf of the Board of Directors of IISC, I am delighted to announce that Kelly Bates has been appointed president of the Interaction Institute for Social Change effective June 15, 2017.
+On behalf of the Board of Directors of IISC, I am delighted to announce that Kelly Frances Bates has been appointed president of the Interaction Institute for Social Change effective June 15, 2017.

 Since assuming the role of interim president in October 2016, Kelly has successfully led IISC with a sure hand through a time of significant organizational change, working effectively with the Board and staff to strengthen our organization.
 More recently, Kelly has pivoted to addressing IISC’s future direction and vision, launching and leading a joint Board-Staff strategy team and coordinating this with a comprehensive re-examination of IISC’s business model.